 The relationship between a father and a son in the ancient world had three dimensions: love, essence, and agency.
 There is no word in modern English that has that same triple meaning, but “son” comes closest.
 In our world, love, essence, and agency are separate: I can give someone my power of attorney without that person being my son, I can have a son who does not have my power of attorney, and I can give my power of attorney to someone without particularly loving them.
 In the modern world, love, essence, and agency are three things; in the ancient world, they were one indivisible thing.
 Since “son” is a legal term without a modern equivalent, we cannot replace it; instead, we must retain it and learn that an ancient son is not quite the same thing as a modern son.
 (See?
 There’s no way to get around the need for Bible study!)
 Paul even says that women are sons in Galatians 3, so he is obviously thinking of “son” in the sense of “business agent,” not in the sense of “male child.”
 By changing “son” to “child,” the translator is changing us from the active agents of God’s grace to the passive recipients of God’s love.

-As I write this, most inclusive-language translations are over-enthusiastic, failing to make important distinctions, generalizing statements that are specific, and obscuring ancient legal institutions.
+As I write this, most inclusive-language translations are over-enthusiastic, failing to make important distinctions, generalizing statements that are specific, obscuring ancient legal institutions, and even deadnaming people.
 If translators create meaning instead of just conveying it, they are irresponsible.

 For that reason, I do not recommend an inclusive-language Bible for serious study, unless you use it with other translations and with resources that allow you to understand the underlying text.

 Bible translations should use inclusive language as follows: